 In their free-text responses, several investors stressed another justification for pay decreases absent from standard models - that pay is simply too high, and thus cuts are justified even without any change in circumstances: "the total compensation is unreasonably high", "the quantum of pay was insanely high relative to anything - a formula gone wrong."
 In shareholder value models, pay is always set optimally, so it should only change when parameters change.
 In contrast, many investors believe that pay was not optimal to begin with.
-There were no such free-text responses from directors.
+There were no such responses from directors.

-5.4 Why Is CEO Pay So High?
+4.4 Why Is CEO Pay So High?

 Our final questions on the level of pay aim to understand why CEO pay is so high.
-These are difficult questions to ask directly, as many formulations might lead to directors claiming that high pay is justified by CEO ability or market forces.
+This is a difficult question to ask directly, as directors may claim that high pay is justified by CEO ability or market forces.
 We thus asked "If your firm reduced the target quantum of pay of its next CEO by 1/3 compared to its current CEO, what might happen?"
-We focused on CEO transitions as this is when a board has greatest flexibility to reset CEO pay.
-We chose a reduction of 1/3 in total pay because it is large yet not implausible.
-In the vast majority of companies, such a reduction would still leave the CEO being the highest-paid employee.
+We focused on CEO transitions as this is when a board has greatest flexibility to reset pay.
+We chose a reduction of 1/3 because it is larger than reductions that would typically be seen in a transition yet not entirely implausible.
+In the vast majority of companies, such a reduction would still leave the CEO the highest-paid employee.